PrashanthRaghu/contextimap/README.md

                 folderlist = handler.list()
                 print folderlist

-This print's the folder list for the particular user.
+This print's the folder list for the particular IMAP user.

 Advantages:
 ==========